Jihlava

 Jihlava ([ˈjɪɦlava]; Iglau) is a city in the Czech Republic.
-It has about 50,000 inhabitants.
+It has about 55,000 inhabitants.
 Jihlava is the capital of the Vysočina Region, situated on the Jihlava River on the historical border between Moravia and Bohemia.

-Historically, Jihlava is the oldest mining town in the Czech Republic, older than Kutná Hora.
-The historic centre of Jihlava is well preserved and is protected by law as an urban monument reservation.
+Historically, Jihlava is the oldest mining settlement in the Czech Republic, older than Kutná Hora.
+The historic centre of Jihlava is well preserved and is protected as an urban monument reservation.

 Administrative division

-Jihlava is made up of 17 administrative parts: